 GIVA is a broad platform that comprises multiple components.
 The heart consists of the AVMS (Automated Vehicle Management System) and the travel information systems, for instance SPOT (Single Point of Truth) and RIV (Travel Information In the Vehicles).
 In addition, the platform includes several smaller components and of course there is an integration layer that ensures that all those components communicate with each other.
 InTraffic developed the AVMS as well as SPOT and RIV; the other components were supplied by third parties.

 An important part of the program is testing the software itself and its integration: does everything work as it should?
 Is all communication between systems proceeding correctly, even if something unexpected happens?
 Can travellers use their Public Transport chip card to validate their ticket on entering and exiting the vehicle, and will the correct amount be debited?
-Because of his experience in other public transport chip projects, Henno Willering was in charge of this project component.
+Because of our experience in other public transport chip projects, our specialist was in charge of this project component.
 “The vehicle systems on the trams were supplied as a black box.
 The only way to check whether everything works as planned was to try out all possible scenarios.”

 Since the summer of 2020, the first 18 buses equipped with GIVA have been driving around Amsterdam, followed by the first trams at the end of November.
 Morel is proud of what has been achieved.
 “We took on the challenge when the ITxPT specification wasn’t even finished.
 However, we had such confidence in this project that we dared to take the risk.
 And I don’t regret it.
 Because although we had to invent the wheel ourselves and of course we had to deal with teething problems, we also proved the substantial benefits of working with a generic architecture that is based on standards.
 We can develop new software faster, we have simplified maintenance and management, and we have improved communications with the traveller.
 It’s a huge leap forward.
 We have demonstrated that no matter how different all devices on buses, trams and metro trains might be, you can approach and manage them in a generic way, with all the related cost benefits.
 This is a great achievement.”